-The first three instances refer to the mightiest kings of the earth.
+The first three instances refer to the mightiest kings on the earth.
 But the fourth instance refers to God the Father as the mightiest King in the universe.
 Why does the Bible call Jesus the King of kings?
 It is because Jesus is all-powerful.
 When God raised Him from death, He sat down at God’s right hand.
 He is far above all principality and power and might and dominion, not only in this age but in the age to come (Ephesians 1:20-21).
-He is King of kings because, In the end, He will return to the earth to judge the world (Revelation 19:11-16), for the Father will not judge anyone, but the Son will judge all (John 5:22).
+He is the King of kings because, in the end, He will return to the earth to judge the world (Revelation 19:11-16), for the Father will not judge anyone, but the Son will judge all (John 5:22).

-Although Jesus said He was one with God, He didn’t say He was God.
+Although Jesus said He was one with God, He did not say He was God.
 For example, He said, “I and My Father are One” (John 10:30), and “…before Abraham was, I AM” (John 8:58).
 However, the Bible makes it very clear that Jesus is God.
 Genesis 1:1 states that in the beginning, God created the heavens and the earth.
 Jesus is the “Word of God“.
 John 1:1 says, “In the beginning was the Word, and the Word was with God, and the Word was God.”
 Thereby we understand that Jesus is God.

 Now that you know what the Bible says about Jesus only you can answer the most important question of all: Who is Jesus to you?